CDCgov/tostadas/docs/user-guide/cdc-user-guide.md

 This profile sets appropriate executor settings, queue configurations, and resource defaults for the CDC HPC scheduler.

+!!! note
+    The `scicomp_rosalind` profile is defined in the external SciComp configuration file loaded via the `-c` flag, not in the TOSTADAS `nextflow.config`.
+The `-c /scicomp/reference-pure/nextflow/nextflow-configs/latest.scicomp.config` flag must be included for this profile to be available.

 ### CDC Nextflow Configuration

 Load the shared Nextflow configuration file maintained by the SciComp team: